 We have other collaboration agreements that have resulted in commercialized products for our collaborations partners.
 Under these agreements, we may sell our proprietary PEGylation materials for use in these products, and we are entitled to receive royalties based on net sales of these products as well as sales milestones.
 As discussed in Note 3, we have sold our rights to receive royalties from these other collaboration agreements.
-Our non-cash royalty revenue, which totaled \$16.9 million and \$17.6 million for the three months ended March 31, 2023 and 2022, respectively, represents revenue for granting licenses which we had satisfied in prior periods.
+Our non-cash royalty revenue, which totaled \$16.9 million for the three months ended March 31, 2023, and totaled \$15.5 million for the three months ended March 31, 2024, represents revenue for granting licenses which we had satisfied in prior periods.

-Additionally, we have a collaboration agreement for a product under development, under which we are entitled to up to a total of \$40.0 million of regulatory milestones, as well as sales milestones upon achievement of annual sales targets and royalties based on net sales of commercialized products, if any.
+Additionally, we have a collaboration agreement for a product under development, under which we are entitled to up to a total of \$40.0 million of regulatory milestones, as well as royalties based on net sales of commercialized products, if any.
 However, given the current phase of development of the potential product under this collaboration agreement, we cannot estimate the probability or timing of achieving these milestones, and, therefore, have excluded all development milestones from the transaction price for this agreement.

-Note 6 - Restructuring, Impairment and Costs of Terminated Program, and Impairment of Goodwill
+Note 7 - Restructuring, Impairment and Costs of Terminated Program, and Impairment of Goodwill